-Elected for children under age 4.1.1-LR The State provides assurance that for an individual whom it enrolls in Medicaid under the CHIPRA Lawfully Residing option, it has verified, at the time of the individual's initial eligibility determination and at the time of the eligibility redetermination, that the individual continues to be lawfully residing in the United States.
+- 4.1.1-LR The State provides assurance that for an individual whom it enrolls in Medicaid under the CHIPRA Lawfully Residing option, it has verified, at the time of the individual's initial eligibility determination and at the time of the eligibility redetermination, that the individual continues to be lawfully residing in the United States.
 The State must first attempt to verify this status using information provided at the time of initial application.
-If the State cannot do so from the information readily available, it must require the individual to provide documentation or further evidence to verify satisfactory immigration status in the same manner as it would for anyone else claiming satisfactory immigration status under section 1137(d) of the Act.
-4.1-DS Supplemental Dental (Section 2103(c)(5) - A child who is eligible to enroll in dental-only supplemental coverage, effective January 1, 2009.
+If the State cannot do so from the information readily available, it must require the individual to provide documentation or further evidence to verify satisfactory immigration status under section 1137(d) of the Act. - 4.1-DS Supplemental Dental (Section 2103(c)(5) A child who is eligible to enroll in dental-only supplemental coverage, effective January 1, 2009.
 Eligibility is limited to only targeted low-income children who are otherwise eligible for CHIP but for the fact that they are enrolled in a group health plan or health insurance offered through an employer.
 The State's CHIP plan income eligibility level is at least the highest income eligibility standard under its approved State child health plan (or under a waiver) as of January 1, 2009.
 All who meet the eligibility standards and apply for dental-only supplemental coverage shall be provided benefits.
 States choosing this option must report these children separately in SEDS.
-Please update sections 1.1-DS, 4.2-DS, and 9.10 when electing this option.

-42. Assurances The State assures by checking the box below that it has made the following findings with respect to the eligibility standards in its plan: (Section 2102(b)(1)(B) and 42 CFR § 457.320(b))
+Please update sections 1.1-DS, 4.2-DS, and 9.10 when electing this option. - 4.2.
+Assurances The State assures by checking the box below that it has made the following findings with respect to the eligibility standards in its plan: (Section 2102(b)(1)(B) and 42 CFR § 457.320(b))